firefly-iii/docs/docs/docs/firefly-iii/concepts/currencies.md

 Firefly III supports as many currencies as you like.
 By default it ships with a variety of currencies, including crypto currencies.

 You can add your own currencies if you're missing one.
+Please make sure the currency code is compliant with [ISO 4217](https://en.wikipedia.org/wiki/ISO_4217).

 Currencies are disabled by default, meaning that you cannot use them when creating asset accounts or transactions.
 You must enable them first.